-Data Sources API¶
+Data Sources API

-CSV files¶
+CSV files

-CSVs must follow these requirements:
+CSV files must follow these requirements:

-One line per row
+• One line per row

-Comma-separated
+• Comma-separated

-Tinybird supports Gzip compressed CSVs (csv.gz files).
+Tinybird supports Gzip compressed CSV files with .csv.gz extension.

-CSV headers are optional.
-When creating a Data Source from a CSV file, if your file contains a header row, Tinybird will use this to name your columns.
-If no header is present, your columns will be given default names with an incrementing number.
-When appending a CSV file to an existing Data Source, if your file has a header, Tinybird will use the headers to identify the columns.
-If no header is present, Tinybird will use the order of columns.
-If you can guarantee that the order of columns in the CSV file are always the same, it is safe to omit the header line.
+When appending a CSV file to an existing Data Source, if your file has a header, Tinybird uses the headers to identify the columns.
+If no header is present, Tinybird uses the order of columns.
+If the order of columns in the CSV file is always the same, you can omit the header line.

 For example, to create a new Data Source from a local file using cURL: